digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 Mediator Service
 ****************

-For mediator HA, commonly a mediator node is replicated and only one replica is active.
-All replicas of the same mediator node share the same database, both for sharing the state as well as to coordinate the active mediator node replica.

 The mediator service has no client-facing ingest.
 It also has no load balancing proxy or health endpoints.
 Instead, it uses client side load balancing based on the gRPC infrastructure.
 It is like the participant node in that it has a PostgreSQL database in an HA configuration.
 The mediator components, however, act in an active-passive configuration.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#